@rneff1 on Twitter

 Roni edited the first-ever textbook on food systems and public health.
 She teaches two courses: Baltimore Food Systems: A Case Study in Urban Food Environments and Food System Sustainability Practicum.
 Roni also co-leads the school’s Certificate and MPH concentration on food systems and public health.

 Roni grew up in Queens, New York.
-She obtained an AB from Brown University, a Masters in Health and Social Behavior from the Harvard School of Public Health, and a PhD in Health Policy and Management at the Bloomberg School.
+She obtained an BA from Brown University, a Masters in Health and Social Behavior from the Harvard School of Public Health, and a PhD in Health Policy and Management at the Bloomberg School.
 Prior to joining the tenure track, she worked in public health practice and policy for over 15 years, focusing on diverse topics from reproductive health and HIV/AIDS to lead poisoning prevention to environmental and occupational health policy, and finally, food systems.
 While the topics of her public health work have varied, her commitment to social justice and environmental sustainability are threaded throughout.
 She eventually came to see food as a perfect vehicle to bring together these concerns (and others) for the long-term.

 Roni loves working at the CLF because she can focus on specific projects while simultaneously engaging in the range of issues her colleagues are working on; because of the Center’s commitment to communications, policy and practice; and because she gets to work with so many wonderful students.